vekexasia/eNSPanel/README.md

 - a buzzer,
 - 2 relays,
 - WiFi & BT via esp32.
+- No more issues in flashing the display

 The original firmware did not fit my needs so I decided to create a custom firmware for it using ESPHome.
 How to do that is out of the scope of this repository.